MDPuneethReddy/beginnerdev/exampleSite/content/english/blog/how-to-start-with-nodejs-and-expressjs-to-build-restful-apis.md

 ## **STEP-8**:

-Add app.get(“/”) method , here app.get() means whenever this app is called with get method with the path “/”, here “/” indicates the initial path,
+Add app. get(“/”) method, here app. get() means whenever this app is called with getting method with the path “/”, here “/” indicates the initial path,

 ![add get request for the api](https://mdpuneethreddy.com/wp-content/uploads/2021/04/image-22.png =516x248)